 There were Irish among the American, British and Canadian airborne and glider-borne infantry landings; Irishmen were on the beaches from dawn, in and amongst the first and subsequent assault waves to hit the beaches; in the skies above in bombers and fighter aircraft; and on naval vessels all along the Normandy coastline.
 They were also prominent among the D-Day planners and commanders.

-This Irish contribution to the most extraordinary military operation ever attempted in the history of warfare is at last told for the first time in A Long Day: The Irish at D-Day.
+This Irish contribution to the most extraordinary military operation ever attempted in the history of warfare is at last told for the first time in A Bloody Dawn: The Irish at D-Day.

 Table of Contents

 1. ‘Fortress Europe’